masoudltf/tosan-widget-guide/README.md

    2.1.
 If you don't have an account in Widget Store, first click on the 'Signup' button, next complete the form.

-   2.2. after login into the Widget Store; At the top of the siteو click on the 'Upgrade To Developer Account'and fill the form.
+   2.2. after login into the Widget Store; At the top of the siteو click on the 'Upgrade To Developer Account' and fill the form.

    3.2.